 Unusual Photo-Journalism

-It’s a one in a million chance to capture something so unique.
-The initial idea was to photograph the girl in the sunlight, but then out of nowhere a cyclist passed the frame on the background casting a shadow, and a man with his dog appeared in the foreground.
-As a result of the funky mural, that looks like it is scolding the cyclist for interrupting the shoot, and high contrast black and white post-processing of the photo, that outlines all of the participants in the picture, we get a feel of a very lively and abstract scene.
+It’s a one-in-a-million chance to capture something so unique.
+The initial idea was to photograph the girl in the sunlight, but then out of nowhere a cyclist passed the frame in the background casting a shadow, and a man with his dog appeared in the foreground.
+As a result of the funky mural, which looks like it is scolding the cyclist for interrupting the shoot, and the high contrast black and white post-processing of the photo, that outlines all of the participants in the picture, we get a feel of a very lively and abstract scene.

-To get a Silver Distinction Accolade is to score an A for the photo or 86 to 89 points out of a 100.
-It helps to be at the right place at the right time, but for meaningful photojournalism to happen, you need to be able to conceptualize the end-result in a matter of seconds (or less) and intuitively adjust.
+To get a Silver Distinction Accolade you need to score an A for the photo or 86 to 89 points out of 100.
+It helps to be at the right place at the right time, but for meaningful photojournalism to happen, you need to be able to conceptualize the result in a matter of seconds (or less) and intuitively adjust.
 The latter comes with a higher understanding of the technical side of things.

 Location: Montreal, Quebec, Canada.